ilhamdani97/Frontend-Web-Boilerplate/readme.md

 ## How To
 * run `yarn install`
-* open terminal and run `gulp` or run `yarn serve`.
+* open terminal and run `gulp` or run `yarn start`.
 This will compile Pug, SCSS and JS files to build folder and start the dev server.

 ## Folder structures
 ```